gnjax/dash/docs/codebase-summary.md

     rows.push({
       id: it.id,
-      name: it.name,
+      name: preferredName, // 👈 use tag description when available
-      condition: it.condition, // ✅ added
+      condition: it.condition,
       tagChain: tagParts.join(' • '),
       fxDateISO,
       packageNumber,